wildtechgarden/server-alpine-linux-docs4web/src/server-install-config/create-semi-data-install/setup-network-for-package-install.md

 ## Use Alpine Linux setup sub-script get setup network time

-* Execute `setup-ntp` # If you don't setup NTP the time may be too different from internet hosts, resulting in failure attempting to use HTTPS, below.
+* Execute `setup-ntp` # If you don't setup NTP the time may be differ too much from internet hosts, resulting in failure attempting to use HTTPS, below.

 ## Use Alpine Linux setup sub-script to enable package repos